Poseydon42/Hermes/README.md

 ## History:
  - The first line of code was put down 15th February 2021
- - The list will expand soon hopefully
+ - The first triangle was rendered on 2nd September 2021, after 5210 lines of code according to CLOC

 ## Current features:
  - Uhh, well, maybe readme file is already a good feature?